rgsilva/asustor-tools/README.md

   ex:  30:0,40:50,50:100,60:150,70:255
 ```

 It's not a daemon yet, so you need to run this inside a screen or something.
+It also requires
+firmware version 4.0.0.RN3 or similar/higher because you need to link to `libnhal.so` with
+the function `Hal_Disk_Get_Temperature` exported.
+It was tested only on an AS3104T.

 ### Missing features